-Fig. 1 Time profiles of the GOES 1-8 Å soft X-ray fluxes (solid curve), GOES 0.5-4 Å fluxes (dashed curve), and their time derivatives (thick curves), which are a proxi for the hard X-ray flux, and solar particle release times with uncertainties (hashed areas) of 13 GLE events during 1998-2006.
+Fig. 1 Time profiles of the GOES 1-8 Å soft X-ray fluxes (solid red curve), GOES 0.5-4 Å fluxes (dashed red curve), and their time derivatives (thick black curves), which are a proxi for the hard X-ray flux, and solar particle release times with uncertainties (hatched areas) of 13 GLE events during 1998-2006.
 The time range is centered at the hard X-ray peak time (given on the left side).
-The solar particle release times (SPR) are determined from the velocity dispersion of particles detected with WIND by Reames (2009b).
+The solar particle release times (SPR) are determined from the velocity dispersion of particles detected with WIND by Reames (2009b), corrected by +8.3 min to the photon arrival time at Earth.
 The start times of radio type II bursts are indicated with vertical dashed bars.